syrex1013/Rainbow_stealer/README.md

 * Created file is crypted.
 If you want to crypt it you need crypter.
 PythonCrypter coming soon :D
 * Please do not upload to websitest that distribute files.
 Example: virustotal.com
 * Want more features?
 Please write in issue section.
+* UAC Bypass option is for Windows 10.
+It uses fudhelper.exe exploit.
 ### Disclaimer
 *This project is purely academic, use at your own risk.
 I do not encourage in any way the use of this software illegally or to attack targets without their previous authorization.*